 Roger Kellaway’s discography runs to more than two hundred and fifty albums.
-He’s worked with everyone from Elvis to Ellington, Dizzy Gillespie to Yo-Yo Ma, Joni Mitchell to Mancini and Quincy Jones to Michael Tilson Thomas.
+He’s worked with everyone from Ellington to Elvis, Dizzy Gillespie to Yo-Yo Ma, Joni Mitchell to Mancini and Quincy Jones to Michael Tilson Thomas.

 2009 found Kellaway working again with the Bergmans on “Visions Of America”, an orchestral, multimedia portrait of Democracy.
 The “Photo-Symphony”, for full orchestra, Jazz piano, chorus and featured singer Patti Austin, was commissioned by renowned photographer, Joseph Sohm.
 The show premiered in Philadelphia with The Philly Pops, conducted by Peter Nero.
 Roger played solo piano at Carnegie’s Zankel Hall to a sold out audience later that year, ending with his orchestrating and conducting the music for Clint Eastwood’s film, INVICTUS.

-In 2010, Roger received an honorary doctorate from his alma mater, the New England Conservatory of Music and began to spend most of this time writing, only stopping long enough to play a few concerts.
-2011’s acclaimed “Live at the Library of Congress” with Eddie Daniels was followed by several jazz festivals.
-The Boston Pops performed an expanded “Visions of America” in 2012, conducted by Keith Lockhart with chorus directed by Peter Mansfield.
+In 2010, Roger received an honorary doctorate from his alma mater, the New England Conservatory of Music and began to spend most of this time writing, only stopping long enough to play a few concerts, including 2011’s acclaimed “Live at the Library of Congress” with Eddie Daniels.
+In 2012, the Boston Pops performed an expanded “Visions of America” in a series of summer concerts, conducted by Keith Lockhart.
 Singers Patti Austin and Steve Tyrell were featured with Kellaway on piano.
 In the fall, Roger recorded “Duke At The Roadhouse – live in Santa Fe”, his third duo CD with Eddie Daniels.
 This time they added cello to the mix.